- A magnetic resonance imaging (MRI) scan takes detailed pictures of the inside of your body.

 What is an MRI scan?

-An MRI scanner is often shaped like a tunnel, with a table for a person to lie on that slides through a tunnel in the middle of the MRI scanner.
+An MRI scanner is often shaped like a tunnel, with a table for a person to lie on that slides through the middle.
 The scanner uses strong magnetic fields and radio waves to generate signals from the body.
 These are picked up by a radio antenna and processed by a computer to create detailed pictures.